310mc/https-310mc.github.io-tl/source/_posts/abyss/second_half.md

 {% bubble Kanata smilesoft2 %}
 —thank you, mother.

-as you can see, i assure you that i am living quite happily.
+as you can see, i can assure you that i am living quite happily.

 so please, don’t cry anymore.
 {% endbubble %}